-Despite a constant sense of being a month behind, the office ran relatively smoothly.
-No outsider would have had a prayer of finding a mailing list or a budget in the office, but project employees knew where almost everything was, and after a quiet fall they did not mind having their small space packed with workers in November.
 But a number of the federal funding agencies on which the project relied began to grumble about the cost of the part-time workers, the amount of time the project spent handling routine paperwork, and the chaotic condition of its financial records.
 The pressure to make a radical change was on.
-Finally Martin Welk said it: "May be we should get a computer."
+Finally Martin Welk said it: "Maybe we should get a computer."

-The Welk, fresh out of college, where he had written his papers on a word processor, computers were just another tool to make a job easier.
+To Welk, fresh out of college, where he had written his papers on a word processor, computers were just another tool to make a job easier.
 But his belief was not shared by the others in the office, the youngest of whom had fifteen years more seniority than he.
 A computer would eat the project's mailing list, they said, destroying any chance of raising funds for the year.
-It would send the wrong things to the wrong people, insulting them and convincing them that they project had become another faceless organization that did not care.
+It would send the wrong things to the wrong people, insulting them and convincing them that the project had become another faceless organization that did not care.
 They swapped horror stories about computers that had charged them thousands of dollars for purchases they had never made or had assigned the same airplane seat to five people.